DAC8 Transposition by Country: Where Each Member State Stands in 2026

 DAC8 Transposition by Country

-- Rollout was uneven: a significant number of Member States transposed at or just past the deadline; several adopted after 1 January 2026 with retroactive application to the start of the reporting period.
+- The rollout was uneven: a significant number of Member States transposed at or just past the deadline, and several adopted after 1 January 2026 with retroactive application to the start of the reporting period.

-- No grace period from late transposition: the EU effective date did not move.
-Data collection had to begin 1 January 2026 regardless.
+- Late transposition buys no grace period: the EU effective date did not move, so data collection had to begin 1 January 2026 regardless.

 - National details vary: reportable fields, electronic-search providers, penalty levels, and filing deadlines are set per Member State and are not identical.

-- Plan for variation, not uniformity: one core data model + per-jurisdiction overlays.
+- Plan for variation, not uniformity: one core data model plus per-jurisdiction overlays.

 The EU-level timeline is fixed